 Focus accuracy and repeatability is critical to consistently produce sharp shots.
 Repeatability (the accuracy of focus on the same subject after repeated focus-acquisition) of this lens is pretty good (measured 96.7% in Reikan FoCal) with two slight outliers over a series of 40 shots.
 And there is a bit of performance variation whether the lens focuses from infinity or from a closer distance.

 The lens focuses fast in around 0.5 sec from infinity to 1.35m which is faster than the Nikon 105/1.4E with 0.8 sec or the Sigma 85/1.4 Art at 0.7 sec.
 The focus ring has no slack/play between its movement and the focus-action and a throw of 150 degrees, which is very good for accurate manual focus wide open.
 The focus ring offers a good grip with a 41mm broad rubber surface and movement is smooth enough to be operated with a single finger.
 It turns the same way as Canon photogs are used to but that is the wrong way for Nikon users.
 AF-operation is barely audible from the outside and if you record video with the built-in microphone there’s only a “zip” at the beginning and the end of focus-movement and the AF-drive is very quiet.
 As you pull focus, you’ll clearly notice focus breathing: the image becomes more magnified at closer focusing distances.
 When I adjusted the focus from infinity to 1.35m on the Sigma, I measured a 18% increase in magnification which is pretty high and might not please videographers.
-In comparison the Samyang only increases magnification by 12% but the Nikon 105/1.4E is even more extreme: it magnifies the image by 28%.B&H or Adorama using these links.
+In comparison the Samyang only increases magnification by 12% but the Nikon 105/1.4E is even more extreme: it magnifies the image by 28%.Amazon, B&H, Adorama, eBay or Wex.
 Alternatively get yourself a copy of my In Camera book, an official Cameralabs T-shirt or mug, or treat me to a coffee!
 Thanks!